 Lasagna with mushroom-port sauce

-I love a good lasagna and this is one of those dishes I make only a couple of times a year.
-For me, lasagna is not a hastily thrown-together dish, but a work of art.
+I love a good lasagna, and I make it only a couple of times a year.
+For me, lasagna is not a hastily thrown-together dish but a work of art.
 Each layer is cooked individually, but the chef needs to have a mental picture and the scope to imagine how all the layers will taste together.
-A lasagna is complex, packed with flavour and sublime.
+A lasagna is complex, packed with flavour, and sublime.

-The traditional lasagna has three essential layers, though the better versions have up to 10 layers. the bottom layer is usually a tomato-based sauce, the middle is the filling which can be meat or vegetable, and the top is a creamy Bechame1l. the layers play together beautifully, the tomato sauce is robust and bold, the middle layer adds heft in the form of meat or vegetable and the top has the creaminess that a lasagna is famous for.
-The layers of cheese, Parmesan, ricotta, Gruyère, Fontina and others add gooey-ness that makes the lasagna a mess to eat but oh so delicious.
+The traditional lasagna has three essential layers, though the better versions have up to 10 layers.
+The bottom layer is usually a tomato-based sauce, the middle is the filling, which can be meat or vegetable, and the top is a creamy Bechame1l.
+The layers play together beautifully: the tomato sauce is robust and bold, the middle layer adds heft in the form of meat or vegetables, and the top has the creaminess that a lasagna is famous for.
+The layers of cheese, Parmesan, ricotta, Gruyère, Fontina and others add gooeyness, making the lasagna a mess to eat but oh-so-delicious.

 This lasagna is spectacular.
-It drifts from the standard in that the base is a rich port-infused mushroom sauce rather than the more traditional tomato sauce.
-This is a dish targeting the mushroom lover, the earthiness is dominant and the mix of mushrooms adds nuances of flavours. the sweetness from the port and the herbs make this dish divine.
-There is a richness from the Bechame1l and loads of cheese make this dish irresistible.
+It drifts from the standard because the base is a rich port-infused mushroom sauce rather than the more traditional tomato sauce.
+This dish targets the mushroom lover.
+The earthiness is dominant, and the mix of mushrooms adds nuances of flavours.
+The sweetness from the port and the herbs make this dish divine.
+There is a richness from the Bechame1l, and loads of cheese make this dish irresistible.

-Deborah Madison was one of the first chefs to embrace the farm-to-table movement when she opened her restaurant Greens, one I have dined at a few times.
+Deborah Madison was one of the first chefs to embrace the farm-to-table movement when she opened her restaurant Greens, which I have dined at a few times.
 Her cookbooks are lovely, and this one, in particular, is amazing.
-Simple recipes that are loaded with flavour.
-Like me, you should get all her cookbooks, each is a masterpiece!
+It has simple recipes that are loaded with flavour.
+Like me, you should get all her cookbooks; each is a masterpiece!

 For more wonderful recipes from this cookbook, click here.